eboutili/splunk_hec/edb2.md

 A new token is generated.
 (You'll copy this to the Puppet Master later.)

-Configure the HEC token and Splunk Server IP on the Puppet Master (Puppet Web UI)
+Install splunk_hec module in Puppet environment and configure with the HEC token and Splunk Server
 ------------
-Log into your demo Puppet Master: `https://<your-master-ip>`
+Log into the Puppet Master: `https://<your-master-ip>`

+(Note: This one _is_ https)

-(Since this is a temporary server/IP, you may have to click through a security certificate warning)
+(Since this is a demo IP address, you may have to click through a security certificate warning)

 Browse to the Master configuration tab:
 - Login/Password: admin/puppetlabs